bitsongofficial/chainmodules/x/nft/spec/02_messages.md

     DenomId   string
     Name      string
     URI       string
-    Data      string
     Sender    string
     Recipient string
-    IsPrimary bool
 }
 ```

 ### MsgBurnNFT

-This message type is used for burning non-fungible tokens which destroys and deletes them. `Sender` of this message
-should be the `Owner` of the NFT and `Creator` of the denomination corresponding to `DenomId`.
+This message type is used for burning non-fungible tokens which destroys and deletes them. `Sender` of this message should be the `Owner` of the NFT and `Creator` of the denomination corresponding to `DenomId`.

 | **Field** | **Type** | **Description**                                    |
 | :-------- | :------- | :------------------------------------------------- |